leolanese/leolanese/README.md

 <div align="left">

 ### 👨‍💻 What I'm currently working on:
- - Working at `Luno Fintech Finance`.
-Luno is a leading global `cryptocurrency company` with over 5 million customers in 40 countries and a team of over 350 and the headquartered in London.
-I'm helping Luno to improve their products and services to make it safe and easy to trade cryptocurrencies.
+ - Working at `ADSS Abu Shadi`.
+ADSS is a private financial services firm headquartered in Abu Dhabi that offers online trading, investment, wealth management and asset management services for institutional, private and retail clients.
+It is the biggest foreign-exchange trader in the Middle East and North Africa (MENA) and serves central banks, asset managers, brokerage firms, and hedge funds.

 ---